sparkflows/sparkflows-docs/docs/operations/logs/logs-json-format.rst

- Here’s a sample of logs in JSON format:
+ Below is a sample of logs in JSON format:

 ::